Sneakynarnar/youre-fat-stop-that/README.md

 Copilot:" General Sign in with Google page for an app named "You're fat stop that" With some styling"

-chatgpt: "I want to implement a google Oauth3 log in to my web app, how would I do that?"
+chatgpt: "I want to implement a google Oauth2 log in to my web app, how would I do that?"

 ## server/server.mjs
 "Simple express server"
+How would you ensure a user continues to be logged in when navigating my web app?